Pediatric emergency care

 One size fits all doesn't work in emergency care, especially when it comes to kids.
 They need oxygen masks and other equipment sized just for them.
 They also need healthcare providers who know the right dose of medication for a child—and the right words to coax a smile.

-Each of our emergency departments in Naperville, Plainfield and Elmhurst provide specialized care for our youngest patients.
+Each of our Emergency Departments (EDs) in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, provide specialized care for our youngest patients.

 Learn about our expert care for common pediatric issues, such as pediatric asthma and pediatric concussions.

 For added peace of mind, Edward’s Pediatric Intensive Care Unit (PICU) is available for children who need critical care, and its Level III Newborn Intensive Care Unit, the highest level possible in Illinois, provides specialized care for the sickest and most fragile newborns.

 Child life specialists are available to comfort children and teens being treated.
 They help young patients relax, prepare them for treatment and teach them how to cope.

 Both the Elmhurst Hospital ED and the Plainfield Emergency Center are kid-friendly and ready to focus on the unique needs of children.
 The Elmhurst ED is state-recognized as an Emergency Department Approved for Pediatrics (EDAP).
 And, the freestanding emergency center in Plainfield is led and staffed by the team who operates Edward's Naperville ED.
 Open around-the-clock, both the ED and freestanding emergency center are staffed with board-certified emergency medicine doctors and certified emergency nurses.
 Each location provides streamlined care and is furnished with child-sized equipment and kid-friendly waiting areas.